telerik/ajax-docs/api/server/Telerik.Web.UI/RadDropDownTree.md

             client-side object and event args.
 The event can be cancelled - simply set  args.set_cancel to true args.set_cancel(true); from the event handler and the DropDownTree dropdown will not be closed.

-###  OnClientDropDownClosed `String`
+###  OnClientDropDownOpened `String`

 The client-side event that is fired after the dropdown of the DropDownTree is
-             closed.
+            opened.

 #### Remarks
 The event handler receives two parameter: the instance of the DropDownTree
             client-side object and event args.
-The event can not be cancelled
+The event cannot  be cancelled.

+###  OnClientDropDownOpening `String`

+The client-side event that is fired before the dropdown of the DropDownTree is
+            opened.

+#### Remarks
+The event handler receives two parameter: the instance of the DropDownTree
+            client-side object and event args.
+The event can be cancelled - simply set  args.set_cancel to true args.set_cancel(true); from the event handler and the DropDownTree dropdown will not be opened.

+###  OnClientEntryAdded `String`

+Gets or sets the name of the JavaScript function called after an entry has been added

 ###  OnClientEntryAdding `String`

 Gets or sets the name of the JavaScript function called when an entry is about to be added

-###  OnClientEntryAdded `String`
+###  OnClientEntryRemoved `String`

-Gets or sets the name of the JavaScript function called after an entry has been added
+Gets or sets the name of the JavaScript function called after an entry has been removed

 ###  OnClientEntryRemoving `String`

 Gets or sets the name of the JavaScript function called when an entry is about to be removed

-###  OnClientEntryRemoved `String`

-Gets or sets the name of the JavaScript function called after an entry has been removed

-###  OnClientClearButtonClicking `String`

-Gets or sets the name of the JavaScript function called on clear button clicking

-###  OnClientClearButtonClicked `String`
+###  OnClientLoad `String`

-Gets or sets the name of the JavaScript function called on clear button clicked
+Gets or sets a value indicating the client-side event handler that is called
+            after the RadDropDownTree client-side object is initialized.

+#### Remarks
+If specified, the OnClienLoad client-side event handler is
+                called after the DropDownTree is fully initialized on the client.A single parameter - the dropdowntree client object - is passed to the handler.This event cannot be cancelled.

 ###  RegisterWithScriptManager `Boolean`